Toward regular black holes in sixth-derivative gravity: Effect of the terms required by renormalizability

 The family of solutions $(1,-1)_0$ here is defined by 2 physical parameters, so it is smaller than the one of fourth-derivative gravity, which has 3 parameters~\cite{Stelle15PRD}.
 This family contains the Schwarzschild solution, which turns out to be the only solution in this class that satisfies $R=0$ (and, besides that, $g_{tt} g_{rr} = -1$).
 Solutions in this family are singular, with the Kretschmann scalar behaving like $r^{-6}$ as $r \to 0$.

 On the other hand, the family $(2,2)_0$ here is larger than in fourth-derivative gravity, for it has two more free parameters.
 These solutions are also singular, with the Kretschmann scalar behaving like $r^{-8}$ as $r \to 0$.
-However, they are only present in some models constructed with the Weyl tensor.
-For instance, the Einstein--Hilbert action supplemented by the Goroff--Sagnotti term ${C^{\mu\nu}}_{\al\be} {C^{\al\be}}_{\rh\si} {C^{\rh\si}}_{\mu\nu}$ also seems to admit a solution $(2,2)_0$, characterized by 3 physical free parameters, which we obtained by solving the field equations up to nine orders in $r$.
+However, they are only present in some models constructed with the Weyl tensor~\cite{endnote1}.